Chair, Margaret Webb OAM

 Craig Mitchell has spent his life pursuing high performance and testing his limits.
 His career started with Ernst & Young and progressed into management consulting with Arthur Andersen and CHI Consulting in the USA.
 Craig combined his passion for business and sport with an MBA in Sport Management at Deakin University.

-Craig is passionate about the role of physical activity in a healthy and balanced life and enjoys cranking along, whether it’s on the trails, in the pool, on the yoga mat or riding his bike or surfboard.
+Craig is passionate about the role of physical activity in a healthy and balanced life and enjoys having fun in the indoors with his young family on the trails, in the pool or on his bike or surfboard.

 Director, Chris O’Farrell

-From 2007 to 2013 Chris was the Chief Financial Officer in the Department of Primary Industries Victoria, and before that he was Director Corporate Services at the Department of Premier and Cabinet Victoria, as well as 9 years in the State Treasury.
-Chris is now a Project Director at the Department of Transport, Planning and Local Infrastructure.
+For the last 22 years Chris has held senior management roles in the Victorian Public Sector.
+Chris is currently Director Executive Services & Governance at Victoria Police, and a member of Police Command.
+From 2008 to 2013 Chris was the Chief Financial Officer at the Department of Primary Industries Victoria; and prior to that was Director Corporate at the Department of Premier & Cabinet Victoria, as well as 9 years in the Department of Treasury & Finance from 1995 to 2004.